 Philippians 3:2, KJV

-Before concluding this series, allow me to reiterate some of the points that we have covered in order to help some of you to obtain a victory over these dark experiences which having been occurring in your lives.
+At this point in our discussion, allow me to reiterate some of the key points that we have covered, in order to help some of you to obtain a victory over these dark experiences which have been occurring in your lives.

 In other words, you can't say "I am sorry . . . but"; or "I know that I was wrong . . . but".
 You can't be a goat who is always butting.
 Neither can you be a "yabbut" who is always "Yeah . . . but".
 That just won't work with the Lord.
 You must demonstrate full and total humility before the Lord, and you must be desperate about your situation as well.
 As King David cried out in his own moment of desperation after terribly sinning against the Lord: